tigerabrodi/data-structures-and-algorithms/README.md

 Data structures are categorized into two main types: primitive and non-primitive.
 Primitive data structures include basic types like integers, floats, and characters, while non-primitive structures, which are more complex, include arrays, lists, trees, and graphs.

 # Complexity Analysis

+The process of determining how efficient an algorithm is.
+It is a measure of how much time and space an algorithm requires to run.

+These are called time complexity and space complexity.